CrescentJiao/Crescent-Jiao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Research assistant at National Institute of Education, Nanyang Technological University <a href="https://www.ntu.edu.sg/nie"> (NIE NTU)</a>, Singapore, where I participated in AR apps design and collected and analysed data.
+I am a Research assistant at Faculty of Education, Beijing normal university, where I participated in AR apps design and collected and analysed data.
 I am doing research about improving learner's leanring expereince by learning with AR apps using learning analytics methods.

 I graduated from Faculty of education <a href="https://english.bnu.edu.cn/">Beijing Normal University (BNU) (北京师范大学)</a> with a Master’s degree in Educational Technology ,  advised by Prof. <a href="https://www.researchgate.net/profile/Su-Cai" target="_blank"> Su Cai</a>.
 I was a research assistant in <a href="https://www.researchgate.net/lab/VR-AR-Education-Lab-Su-Cai" target="_blank"> "AR/VR+Education" Lab.